Our Lady of Mount Carmel and St Simon Stock

 The church of Our Lady of Mount Carmel and St Simon Stock is a Roman Catholic church at 41 Kensington Church Street, Kensington, London W8, served by Discalced Carmelites.

 It is a Grade II listed building, built in 1954 to 1959, and designed by Sir Giles Gilbert Scott.

 The Carmelite Priory next door is also a Grade II listed building, built in 1886 to 1889 by Goldie, Child and Goldie.

+The church is part of the Roman Catholic Archdiocese of Westminster and is dedicated to Our Lady of Mount Carmel and Simon Stock.